 A “base nutrient line” usually consists of 2-3 bottles, and will provide everything your plant needs to produce top-quality cannabis

 Tip: Just about every cannabis-friendly nutrient line recommends you start with higher levels of nutrients than your cannabis plants can use.
 They want to sell those bottles!
 You can use far less nutrients (and help your plants avoid nutrient burn) by always starting your nutrients at half-strength and adjusting from there.

-In addition to buying way more bottles of nutrients than needed, which costs a lot, sometimes you have to throw out your nutrients before you get a chance to use the whole bottle, leading to more wasted money.
-Some nutrients "go bad" in just months after being opened (especially nutrients with lots of organic ingredients like guano or fish), and may become smelly from unwanted chemical reactions, which can also prevent your plants from getting the right levels of nutrients.
-If your nutrients don't smell the same after being opened for a while, don't use them!
+In addition to buying way more bottles of nutrients than needed, sometimes you have to throw out your nutrients before you get a chance to use the whole bottle.
+That’s more wasted money!
+Some nutrients “go bad” in just months after being opened (especially nutrients with lots of organic ingredients like guano or fish), and may become smelly from unwanted chemical reactions.
+Unfortunately, these reactions can also prevent your plants from getting the right levels of nutrients.
+If your nutrients don’t smell the same after being opened for a while, don’t use them!